autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ### Collision detection

-The following process is performed for the targets objects to determine whether the ego vehicle can pass the intersection safely.
-If it is judged that the ego vehicle cannot pass through the intersection with enough margin, this module inserts a stopline on the path.
+The following process is performed for the targets objects to determine whether ego vehicle can pass the intersection safely.
+If it is judged that ego vehicle cannot pass the intersection with enough margin, this module inserts a stopline on the path.

-1. calculate the time interval that the ego vehicle is in the intersection.
-This time is set as $t_s$ ~ $t_e$
-2. extract the predicted path of the target object whose confidence is greater than `collision_detection.min_predicted_path_confidence`.
+1. predict the time $t$ when the object intersects with ego path from the predicted path time step.
+Only the predicted whose confidence is greater than `collision_detection.min_predicted_path_confidence` is used.
-3. detect collision between the extracted predicted path and ego's predicted path in the following process.
+2. detect collision between the predicted path and ego's predicted path in the following process
+   1. calculate the collision interval of [$t$ - `collision_detection.collision_start_margin_time`, $t$ + `collision_detection.collision_end_margin_time`]
-   1. obtain the passing area of the ego vehicle $A_{ego}$ in $t_s$ ~ $t_e$.
+   2. obtain the passing area of ego vehicle during the collision interval from the array of (time, distance) obtained by smoothed velocity profile
-   2. calculate the passing area of the target object $A_{target}$ at $t_s$ - `collision_detection.collision_start_margin_time` ~ $t_e$ + `collision_detection.collision_end_margin_time` for each predicted path (\*1).
-   3. check if $A_{ego}$ and $A_{target}$ polygons are overlapped (has collision).
+   3. check if ego passing area and object predicted path interval collides
-4. when a collision is detected, the module inserts a stopline.
+3. if collision is detected, the module inserts a stopline
-5. If ego is over the _pass_judge_line_, collision checking is not processed to avoid sudden braking and/or unnecessary stop in the middle of the intersection.
+4. if ego is over the [_**pass_judge_line**_](#pass-judge-line), collision checking is skipped to avoid sudden braking and/or unnecessary stop in the middle of the intersection

 The parameters `collision_detection.collision_start_margin_time` and `collision_detection.collision_end_margin_time` can be interpreted as follows:

-- If the ego vehicle was to pass through the intersection earlier than the target object, collision would be detected if the time difference between the two was less than `collision_detection.collision_start_margin_time`.
+- If ego vehicle was to pass the intersection earlier than the target object, collision would be detected if the time difference between the two was less than `collision_detection.collision_start_margin_time`.
-- If the ego vehicle was to pass through the intersection later than the target object, collision would be detected if the time difference between the two was less than `collision_detection.collision_end_margin_time`.
+- If ego vehicle was to pass the intersection later than the target object, collision would be detected if the time difference between the two was less than `collision_detection.collision_end_margin_time`.

 If collision is detected, the state transits to "STOP" immediately.
 On the other hand, the state does not transit to "GO" unless safe judgement continues for a certain period `collision_detection.collision_detection_hold_time` to prevent the chattering of decisions.